-American Samoa is a US Territory, like Guam and Puerto Rico, but located the South Pacific.
-(See map.)
-There are about 55,000 people living in our group of seven islands, but the vast majority of us reside on Tutuila, whose capital is Pago Pago.
-Over 90% of us are Samoan or part Samoan.
+American Samoa is a US Territory, like Guam and Puerto Rico, located in the South Pacific.
+There are about 55,000 people living on our group of seven islands, but the vast majority of us reside on Tutuila, whose capital is Pago Pago.
+Over 90% of us are Samoan or part-Samoan.
 Most of us speak both English and Samoan.
-We se US currency, voltage and the US Postal System. due to the rugged and mountainous interior of Tutuila, most of us reside on its southern coast.
-Our main road, which also runs along the coast, is narrow and curvy an has a speed limit of only 25 mph!
+We use US currency, voltage, and the US postal system.
+Due to the rugged and mountainous interior of Tutuila, most of us reside on its southern coast.
+Our main road, which also runs along the coast, is narrow and curvy and has a speed limit of only 25 mph!

-By American standards our standard of living is relatively low.
-In 2010, our average household income was $34,000 compared to a $51,000 average in the US.
-Of course, may of us also supplement our incomes with plantation foods (banana, taro, breadfruit, papaya, etc.) which we grow.
+By American standards, our standard of living is relatively low.
+In 2015, our median household income was $22,000 compared to a $52,000 median in the US.
+Of course, many of us also supplement our incomes with plantation foods which we grow (banana, breadfruit, taro, papaya, etc.).
 In addition, over 90% of our land is communally owned; most of us live on family land that is never sold or bought.
 In general, we are quite happy to be a US Territory.
-We, undoubtedly, would struggle without US aid.
+We undoubtedly, would struggle without US aid.
 Just over a third of our labor force is employed by the local government which is mostly funded by the US Federal government.
-About 15% work in tuna processing plants, another third works for the private sector, and about 20% of the workforce is unemployed.
+About 15% work in tuna processing plants, another third works for the private sector, and about 9% of the workforce is unemployed.
 You will find few places that cater to tourists here, but it is an industry which is growing and which has great potential.